babyfish-ct/jimmer-doc/docs/configuration/dissociate-action-checking.md

 For pseudo foreign key *(please refer to [Real and Fake Foreign Keys](../mapping/base/foreignkey))* associative properties, when its dissociation mode is `NONE`:

-- If the global configuration `jimmer.default-dissociation-action-checkable` is false *(default)*, it is equivalent to `NONE`.
+- If the global configuration `jimmer.default-dissociation-action-checkable` is true *(default)*, it is equivalent to `CHECK`.

-- If the global configuration `jimmer.default-dissociation-action-checkable` is true, it is equivalent to `CHECK`.
+- If the global configuration `jimmer.default-dissociation-action-checkable` is false, it is equivalent to `NONE`.